Organized by Student Leadership and Involvement Community Service Program with the

-The American Red Cross will be collecting blood on a walk-in basis or appointment.
+The American Red Cross recommends everyone make an appointment in order to prevent too many people in the Rozsa at a time.
 To Schedule an appointment please call 1-800-RED CROSS (1-800-733-2767) or visit the website prior to the drive or by coming in person the day of and signing up for a time that fits your schedule.

 How often can one give blood?